 As an English teacher, my mission is to ensure students are college and career bound.
 I want to do all I can to make sure they have the skills needed in order to be successful in the demand of today's world.
 Through hard work and dedication, I ensure my students are prepared to be all they can be.

 A little about myself: I graduated from University of Louisville with my bachelors in Education (concentration in English) in 2012.
-I will graduate in December of 2016 with a specialty in literacy covering P-12.
+I graduated in December of 2016 with a specialty in literacy covering P-12.
 I have been a senior English teacher for nearly four years, not including my student teaching.

 On the personal side side, I enjoy cars, hikes, and strength training.
 I'm an avid gym goer because my health is just as important as my job.
 Getting healthy is just another step in the right direction to becoming the best teacher that I can be!